ultrasaw/lambda_alerting/README.md

 - Language preference: Python was chosen due to speed of develpment.
 Also, more people have had experience with Python vs Golang in general.
 - S3 Bucket Policies: S3 ACLs omitted in favour of Bucket Policies, following AWS recommendations.
 - Terraform Code: Each Terraform file contains only the resources necessary for a single 'component' to function, prioritizing readability over compactness that comes with e.g. computed values, for loops etc.
-- Commit Practices: Commits may include changes across multiple files due to the project's scope and team size (1).
+- Commit Practices: Commits may include changes of multiple files due to the project's scope and team size (1).

 ## Prerequisites
 Ensure access to the aforementioned AWS services, then: